vasilisa-fs/goit-js-hw-04/README.md

-# goit-js-hw-03
+# goit-js-hw-04
-This is my third JS homework
+This is my forth JS homework